thapawan/Riverine-Geomorphology-Metrics-GEE/README.md

 The script automates the following workflow:

-Image Acquisition: Access and harmonize Landsat and Sentinel data from the years 2000, 2005, 2010, 2015, 2020, and 2024.
+Image Acquisition: Access and harmonize Landsat and Sentinel data from the years 2000, 2016 and 2024.

-Water Classification: Employ multiple water indices, including NDWI, MNDWI, and AWEI, to accurately classify water and non-water pixels.
+Water Classification: Employ DeepLabV3, to accurately classify water and non-water pixels.

 Centerline Extraction: Use the Medial Axis Transform to derive the river's centerline from the classified water masks.

 Metric Calculation: Compute a suite of metrics at both the point and line level, including:

-Channel Width (m)

-Migration Rate (m)
+Migration Rate (m/yr)

-Curvature
+Curvature (1/m)

-Sinuosity

-Stream Power (W/m)

 Dam Distance (m)

-Runoff (mm)
+Coefficient of Variance (CV) Runoff (mm)

-EVI (Enhanced Vegetation Index)
+Enhanced Vegetation Index (EVI) change

 Data Export: Output the calculated metrics into a structured CSV format for further analysis and visualization.